 The Amsterdam Light Festival adds bright beauty to the city during the darkest months of the year.
 View the spectacular light sculptures created by artists in public spaces either on foot, by bicycle or by canal boat.

-AMSTERDAM LIGHT FESTIVAL ••• FRIENDSHIP
+AMSTERDAM LIGHT FESTIVAL • 2017-18

 The Amsterdam Light Festival Boat Route

-The Amsterdam Light Festival runs from November 28th through January 17th.
+The Amsterdam Light Festival runs from November 30th through January 21st.
 Don’t miss it!

 THINGS TO DO IN AMSTERDAM IN WINTER TIME